bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 The result is returned successfully with the `application/hal+json` media type.

-Let us fire the php server to make a web service for this
+The previous example can be executed as a webservice as well.
+To do this, fire the built-in PHP server:

 ```bash
 php -S 127.0.0.1:8080 bootstrap/api.php
 ```

-Send a HTTP `GET` request with `curl`
+Send a HTTP `GET` request with `curl` (or type the URL in your browser):

 ```
 curl -i 'http://127.0.0.1:8080/weekday?year=2001&month=1&day=1'